 (a) the information is necessary to provide a health service to you;

-(b) the information can be de-identified and used in that form for the purpose of research, or the compilation of statistics, relevant to public health or public safety; or
+(b) the information can be de-identified and used in that form for the purpose of research, or the compilation of statistics, relevant to public health, public safety or workplace testing; or

 (c) the information is collected as required or authorised by or under law or in accordance with binding rules established by competent health bodies that deal with obligations of professional confidentiality.